loveencounterflow/intershop-lazy/README.md

 Value producers *must* return value of type `LAZY.jsonb_result` which is a composite type that value producers can communicate the 'happy' or 'sad' outcomes of computations.
 Since the field for the result proper (named `ok` similar to Rust's `Result` type) has type `jsonb`, the set of all happy results is the set of values that can be represented by PostGreSQL's `jsonb` data type.
+More specifically, all return values `R` must be OK to be used in the expression `to_jsonb( R )`.
+In case this requirement cannot be met, there's the possibility to pass the name of a casting function (argument `caster` to `LAZY.create_lazy_producer()`) that can be used to turn e.g. a serialization or an object structure back into a value of the desired type.

 Value Producers should be immutable functions that never throw under normal conditions; instead, use `LAZY.sad( 'message' )` to communicate that a given combination of arguments should cause an exception.
 This exception will be stored just like a regular result would and will lead to same exception whenever the same combination of values is requested later.

-One further restriction is that whatever Value Producers return must be expressible with PostGreSQL's `jsonb` data type; more specifically, all return values `R` must be OK to be used in the expression `to_jsonb( R )`.
-In case this requirement cannot be met, there's the possibility to pass the name of a casting function (argument `caster`) that can be used to turn e.g. a serialization or an object structure back into a value of the desired type.

 * `called on null input`